Chocolate is Man’s unquestioned favorite sweet treat. At one time, the wisdom of eating chocolate was questioned.

-Carob was offered as a replacement, though it never truly caught on.
+Carob was offered as a replacement, though it never caught on.
 Despite that, carob is of commercial importance.
-In fact, a derivative of the carob seed or carob bean is probably familiar to you—locust bean gum.
+In fact, a derivative of carob is probably very familiar to you—locust bean gum.
 What is locust bean gum?

 What It Is